 - Make sure that your new control system is using automation as best as it can.

 - Test new operating procedures for dynamic operations

-- Validate new controls logics in a Virtual DCS to replicate on the plant DCS
+- Validate new controls logics in a Virtual DCS to replicate in the plant DCS

 - Virtually commission a new process loop or unit operation being added to the plant

 Renewable energy is an increasingly larger part of the energy mix.
-Conventional power plants burning coal and natural gas need to seize every opportunity to be profitable in this new energy era.
+Conventional power plants utilizing coal and natural gas need to seize every opportunity to be profitable in this new energy era.